 “Making the World Go Round… Global Economics”

-The January 2018 series topic will be “Inside the Asian Cauldron”
+The January 2018 series topic – “Inside the Asian Cauldron”

-Our series will offer an “insider’s view” of the regional and political challenges in East Asia from the perspectives of South Korea, Taiwan, China, Japan and North Korea.
-The distinguished speakers will address the heightened tension in and around the Korean peninsula, offering an in-depth look at historical relations and current conflicts among these five unique populations that have challenged the stability in the region and around the globe.
+Our series offered an “insider’s view” of the regional and political challenges in East Asia from the perspectives of South Korea, Taiwan, China, Japan and North Korea.
+The distinguished speakers addressed the heightened tension in and around the Korean peninsula, offering an in-depth look at historical relations and current conflicts among these five unique populations that have challenged the stability in the region and around the globe.

 Thursday Mornings at 10:00am**

 Tuesday, January 23 – South Korea and the Nuclear Crisis: Between a Rock and a Hard Place

 Dr. Moon is professor of Political Science and the Wasserman Chair of Asian Studies at Wellesley College and a nonresident senior fellow and SK-South Korea Foundation Chair in Korea Studies in the Center for East Asia Policy at the Brookings Institution.
 A magna cum laude graduate of Smith College and PhD from Princeton University, Dr. Moon was born in San Francisco.